blawson69/DoorMaster/README.md

 - How many [Tiles](#tiles) and/or Decoys, if any, are in use with the door
 - Whether the tokens are locked (lockable)

+You can also ping the door, switch and lock tokens to easily find those elements on a map that has many doors created.

 ## Configuration

 The Configuration Menu allows you to change these DoorMaster options:
 - **Door Auras** - You can use an aura to indicate to players that a door token can be interacted with.
 The default is "on" and the color is set to an unobtrusive medium grey.
 You can turn this feature off and on, and change the color.

 - **Hidden Door Indicator** - This is a aura used to show the GM a door that is Secret or Concealed.
 You cannot turn it off, but you can change the color.

 - **Lock Picking Fumbles** - You can choose to allow fumbles at lock picking attempts to disable the door's lock (Disabled), preventing it from being unlocked by key or more picking attempts.
 Default is On.

 - **Trap Disabling Fumbles** - You can choose to allow fumbles at trap disabling attempts, which will trigger the trap instead of disabling it.
 Default is On.

 - **Show Results** - You can choose to show players the results of their skill rolls.
 If turned off, players will only see a "success" or "fail" dialog.
 If on, this dialog will also include the roll result, the skill they used, and whether or not they rolled at Advantage or Disadvantage.
 Default is Off.
 These results are always provided to the GM if they are not shown publicly to the players.

 - **Door Interactions** - You can have all door interactions whispered to the players instead of being public.
 Note that trap effects will always been public, and character/skill decisions (except for the final result) will always be whispered.
 Default is Off.

 - **Obfuscate States** - By default the [State](#door-states) of the door is obfuscated so players do not definitively know what state the door is in.
 Turning this feature off will show the door's State in the title of the feedback dialog to players.

-The Configuration Menu also tells you how many doors you've created so far, and gives a button for [creating a door](#door-creation) or viewing a selected door's [status](#door-status).
+The Configuration Menu also tells you how many doors you've created so far, and will give a button for generating the DoorMaster macro if it has been accidentally deleted.
+This macro provides quick access to the oft-used [Status](#door-status), [Create](#door-creation), and [Destroy](#destroying-doors) commands.

 ## Destroying Doors